hransom528/AFRL_SDR_2025/README.md

 # AFRL_SDR_2025
-Code, data, and simulation files for AFRL SDR Challenge 2024-2025
+Code, data, and simulation files for Rutgers University for the AFRL SDR Challenge 2024-2025